Acute myeloid leukaemia (AML)

 ATRA or arsenic trioxide

-Stem cell transplant
+A stem cell transplant

 We have more information about looking after yourself during treatment and recovery.

-Your doctor will examine you.
-They will ask you how you have been feeling and about any new or ongoing side effects.
+After your treatment, you will have regular check-ups which continue for several years.
+Your doctor asks you how you have been feeling and if you have any new or ongoing side effects.

 Many people find that they get very anxious before these appointments.
 This is normal.
 It may help to get support from family and friends.